a. The structure of a cell

 Nucleus

-The function of the nucleus is to maintain the integrity of these genes and to control the activities of the cell by regulating gene expression — the nucleus is, therefore, the control center of the cell.
+and to control the activities of the cell by regulating gene expression — the nucleus is, therefore, the control center of the cell.

 Cell Membrane